 Helping Veterans Handle IBD

-MISSION, KS / ACCESSWIRE / November 21, 2022 / (Family Features) For many veterans, their greatest battle isn't against enemy forces.
+MISSION, Kan., Nov.
+21, 2022 /PRNewswire/ -- (Family Features) For many veterans, their greatest battle isn't against enemy forces.
 It's a challenge that lies within their own bodies.

 An estimated 66,000 veterans live with inflammatory bowel disease (IBD).
 Whether diagnosed while in service or after discharge, it's normal to have questions about the disease, need resources to navigate care options and want to connect with others who understand what you are experiencing.